 - Chickens: observation and training, relaxation exercises, husbandry.

-Youth-based organizations and services: community mental health centers, hospitals, corrections, chemical health, group homes/residential treatment facilities, eating disorders clinics, and mentoring organizations (Big Brothers/Big Sisters, Girl Scouts).
+- Youth-based organizations and services: including community mental health centers, hospitals, corrections, chemical health, group homes/residential treatment facilities, eating disorders clinics, and mentoring organizations (Big Brothers/Big Sisters, Girl Scouts).

 - Adult-based organizations and services: including community mental health centers, hospitals, corrections, chemical health, group homes/residential treatment facilities, eating disorders clinics, senior care facilities, dementia care facilities, veteran-specific organizations and services, family support services, and workforce development.